mjneary10/shaunagra-test/content/cards/christmas/_index.md

 +++
 type = "christmas"
 pageType = "product"
-metaTitle = "Personalised Christmas Cards | Shauna Gra Personalised Frames And Cards" title = "Personalised christmas cards" description = "Are you looking for a perfect christmas card, well check out my range of cards that are handmade in Ireland.
-I am sure to have one that suits to make the perfect keepsake christmas card."
+metaTitle = "Cards For Christmas Handmade | Shauna Gra" title = "Cards For Christmas Handmade" description = "Check out our cards for Christmas handmade.
+We offer personalised Christmas cards made in Ireland.
+Whether you want handmade Christmas cards for boyfriend, girlfriend, husband, wife, or family, we can make them for you.
+Fast order turnaround, have your cards in days."
 +++

-Are you looking for a perfect christmas card, well check out my range of cards that are handmade in Ireland.
+Check out our cards for Christmas handmade.
+We offer personalised Christmas cards made in Ireland.
+Whether you want handmade Christmas cards for boyfriend, girlfriend, husband, wife, or family, we can make them for you.
+Fast order turnaround, have your cards in days.
 I am sure to have one that suits to make the perfect keepsake christmas card.